bensmailchama-boop/EvoXplain/README.md

 | DNN | 0.9873 | 0.0023 | k\*=2 SHAP (sign-flip), k\*=2 LIME (weight-fork) |
 | LR C-grid | 0.9832 | 0.0030 | **k\*=3 SHAP / k\*=2 LIME**, anti-aligned basins |

+**The top-performing models are effectively tied within variance — but they exhibit different explanation structures.**

 For LR C-grid, basin assignment is monotonically driven by the regularisation strength.
 Pathway enrichment (g:Profiler) of the top genes in each basin confirms biologically distinct mechanisms: